na-na-hi/renget/archive/how2playba.md

 [This google doc](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=2128322015) [(image version)](https://imgur.io/a/ejZ2aIG) tells you what students to prioritise, just go to the 'Teambuilding' sheet (or click on the imgur).

 Attack type (colour) > Role (tank/dps) > Environment > EX and skill levels > Star level.
-Iori might be the best unit in the game, but mismatching her against red units makes her do 1/4th of her expected damage.
+Iori might be the strongest starter in the game, but mismatching her against red units makes her do 1/4th of her expected damage.
 For healers, buffers, and tanks you can ignore their environment mood and attack type.
 Always run full teams (6 students).
 Supports (role) =/= DPS.
 They SUPPORT you by bringing CC.
 They do not deal good damage.